-We live in a culture that forces the body to yield to the body–and its right holistic hemisphere to the detail-oriented left one (see Ian McGilchrist’s The Master and His Emissary).
+We live in a culture that forces the body to yield to the brain–and within the brain, forces the holistic right hemisphere to yield to the detail-oriented left one (see Ian McGilchrist’s The Master and His Emissary).
 We try to compartmentalize, yet the body keeps score.

-Just as we listen to what calls to us to guide us toward fulfilling work, how can we learn to listen to our bodies to hear what work is not working for us?
+Listening to what calls to us to guides us toward fulfilling work: likewise, how can we learn to listen to our bodies to hear what work is not working for us?

 “When one is pretending the entire body revolts.” ~Anaïs Nin

 This channel explores stress (both distress and eustress), trauma, and the psychosomatic connection.

 How Even Unworkable Ideas Offer Meaning & Well Being

 The desire to bring an idea to market is evidence of a calling.
 It signals what is missing from the ideator’s life and work.

 All entrepreneurs were once “wantrepreneurs”.
 Yet, the term is often ridiculed by Startup communities.